 iFlooded Restoration is licensed by the New York State to perform mold remediation and removal, License #MR01129.

 We use advanced tools and techniques to completely dry your carpet and your home and restore it back to its original condition, following IICRC standards.
-We offer full water damage restoration and mold removal services, as well as carpet cleaning services

 Have you experienced a flood or pipe break?
 We do free assessments of water damage .
 Check if your loss is covered.
 Once we get your home back to normal, we bill the insurance company directly so you have one less thing to worry about.